mmiglioranza22/tierlist-maker-clone/README.md

 ## About:

-_Have you ever tried to ACTUALLY understand how does a **doubly linked list** ?_
+_Have you ever tried to ACTUALLY understand how does a **doubly linked list** work?_

-_Surely there are plenty of good resources out there with accurate information (or you might already have a grasp of how this DS works), but how about learning **INTERACTIVELY** ?_
+_Surely there are plenty of good resources out there with accurate information (or you might already have a grasp of how it works), but how about learning **INTERACTIVELY** ?_

 ![google search](/src/public/google_search.png)*
 \_*Its funny what Google understands by "interactive" or "fun"... a whiteboard video explanation\_ 🙄.

-_Ok, there MIGHT be out there a couple decent resources with code examples you can click, press play, pause, rewind... but let's be honest,are any of those actually **FUN** ?_
+_Ok, there MIGHT be out there a couple decent resources with code examples you can click, press play, pause, rewind... but let's be honest, are any of those actually **FUN** ?_

-_Of course not!_
+_Of course not.
+But don't give up just yet!_

-_However, now you will have EXACTLY that... and with Naruto characters!!_ 🥷 🍃 🍥
+_Now you will have EXACTLY that... and with Naruto characters!!_ 🥷 🍃 🍥

 Now, self promotion and bad jokes aside, this is a very simple project that tries to clone how a [tierlist](https://tiermaker.com) works.
 It gives a nice visual of how a doubly linked list structure can be applied to a real example and understand its internal working. (_Open your browser's console, you are in for a ride..._)